dfsp-spirit/freesurferformats/README.md

 * reaf.fs.mgh -- Read FreeSurfer MGH or MGZ format file
 * read.fs.curv -- Read FreeSurfer curv format file

+## Documentation

+* A short vignette/howto for the package is included, run `browseVignettes("freesurferformats")` to see it.
+* Help for a specific function can be accessed in the usual R manner: `?function`, where you replace `function` with something like `reaf.fs.mgh`.
+* Run `example(function)` to see a live demo that uses the function `function`.

 ## License